 Vincenzo Natali’s Cube (1997) was a cult hit at worldwide film festivals with its ingenious premise of a group of strangers attempting to puzzle their way through a deadly labyrinth.
 That success spawned a better-budgeted sequel with Cube2: Hypercube (2002).
 Cube Zero was the third and so far last of the Cube films.
 With Cube Zero, direction has been handed over to Ernie Barbarash who also wrote and produced Cube2: Hypercube.
-Barbarash has directed a number of other genre films subsequently, including Stir of Echoes: The Homecoming (2007), They Wait (2007), Hardwired (2009), Meteor (tv mini-series, 2009) and Ticking Clock (2010).
+Barbarash has directed a number of other genre films subsequently, including Stir of Echoes: The Homecoming (2007), They Wait (2007), Hardwired (2009), Meteor (tv mini-series, 2009), Ticking Clock (2010) and Abduction (2019).

 Cube Zero is stuck with the problem of being a second sequel to a series with an initial concept that does not offer much room for expansion.
 Cube2: Hypercube did an effective job of expanding the basics by stretching the cube dimensionally, allowing time travel and strange permutations of space.
 Cube Zero apparently cannot think of anything to add to that and so returns to the original cube’s basic design – its one novelty as a story is focusing on the technicians monitoring the experiment.
 Somehow, watching technicians sitting at their desks trying to while away time is a far less interesting concept than one where people are trying to puzzle out the nature of the labyrinth they are trapped inside.
 Ernie Barbarash does not seem interested in the scenes inside the maze and these offer little that is new or different to what has been established before.